Last Updated on September 26, 2020 by Michael Joseph

 White flour is the most prevalent wheat product in the human diet, but pure wheat germ is arguably the most nutrient-dense.

-Wheat germ is packed full of vitamins and minerals, and it is particularly high in folate too.
+Wheat germ is packed full of essential nutrients, and it is particularly high in B vitamins – it’s a great source of vitamin B5 and folate too.

 Generally speaking, wheat germ is usually consumed as a ready-to-eat cereal.